RSS

 The Tallest Mountain Ranges in the World!

 I had been sending my dad various blog posts about Nepal and trekking there in the hopes that it may help set some expectations as to the culture.
 This was probably done in vain since I don’t think it’s really possible to set expectations for Nepal and specifically Kathmandu.
 One of the blog posts had a bunch of information about the Annapurna trail and lots of pictures.
-I had a skype call from my mother early that morning from the US.
+I had a Skype call from my mother early that morning from the US.

-“Hello – you are up early mom.”
+“Hello – you are up early Mom.”

 “Yes, I just read your email and now I’m freaked out?”